 Many of the sets below are from 2019, but don't let that put you off: upgrades between TV generations tend to be pretty incremental, and you usually won't miss out on a huge amount by sticking with last year's model – especially when TV brands support and update the software of their smart TVs going back three or four years at least.

-There are other TVs we're keeping an eye out for as they're available to review, including the new LG CX OLED, upcoming Vizio OLED, and TCL 6-Series with Mini-LED.
+There are other TVs we're keeping an eye out for as they're available to review, including the upcoming Vizio OLED, and TCL 6-Series with Mini-LED.
 All of these (and more) have the potential to make this list, and we'll be sure to update this guide once we've put them to the test ourselves.

 For now, though, this is a list of the 10 best TVs currently on the market, whether you're after a high-end display bigger than you are, or a more affordable model offering the best of mid-range performance.